larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderators MUST handle those.)

-Moderators are expected to be a resource that group management can use to address problematic contributions.
+Moderators are expected to be a resource that the community can use to address problematic contributions.

 ### Non-IETF Communication Channels And Private Communications Excluded